chrisweb/web-audio-api-player/README.md

 * loadPlayerMode: [typePlayerModes] (default: PLAYER_MODE_AUDIO) this is a constant you can import from player, currently you can chose between two modes, [PLAYER_MODE_AUDIO](#player_mode_audio) which uses the audio element to load sounds via the audio element and [PLAYER_MODE_AJAX](#player_mode_ajax) to load sounds via the web audio API, for more info about the modes read the [modes extended knowledge](#modes-extended-knowledge) chapter
 * audioContext: [AudioContext] (default: null) a custom [audiocontext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) you inject to replace the default audiocontext of the player
 * addAudioElementsToDom: [boolean] (default: false) when audio elements get created, they are by default offscreen (not added to the DOM), if you want the audio elements to be added to the DOM set this option to true
+* volumeTransitionTime: [number] (default: 100) value in milliseconds, by default the volume if changed will not go instantly from the old value to the new value but there is transition where it fades from current to new value, use this option to increase or decrease the transition duration

 ### player functions